Available with 3D Analyst license.

 - Quickly conduct a statistical analysis on LAS files and lidar points.

-- Conduct initial QA\QC, such as assessing data coverage and point sample density, for newly acquired lidar data.
+- Conduct initial quality assurance and quality control, such as assessing data coverage and point sample density, for newly acquired lidar data.

 - Incorporate additional breaklines or surface features with lidar.